cagov/caldata-mdsa-training/docs/dbt/cloud.md

     4. Staging models are often materialized ephemerally or as views (more about materializations later!)
     5. Files are prefixed with `stg_` and saved in a subdirectory usually named “staging” of the models folder
 2. **Intermediate**
-    1. Intermediate models are where you start applying more complex transformations to your data.
+    1. Intermediate models are where you start applying more complex transformations to your data
-    2. This layer is used for data cleansing, feature engineering, and combining data from different sources.
+    2. This layer is used for data cleansing, feature engineering, and combining data from different sources
     3. Intermediate models allow you to build modular and reusable transformations following the principles of [DRY (Don’t Repeat Yourself)](https://docs.getdbt.com/terms/dry#why-write-dry-code)
     4. Common transformations that happen in this layer are:
         1. Table joins or unions